Defi-Oracle-Tooling/aks-deployment/Technical_Master_Plan/ANALYSIS_OF_REPOSITORY_COMPONENTS.md

-### Technical Master Plan for AKS-Deployment-1 Repository
+### Technical Master Plan for ABCDEfGHIJKL Repository

 #### 1. Introduction
-The Technical Master Plan outlines the comprehensive strategy for the AKS-Deployment-1 repository.
+The Technical Master Plan outlines the comprehensive strategy for the ABCDEfGHIJKL repository.
 It includes various configurators and tools to assist in the deployment and management of applications on Azure Kubernetes Service (AKS).
 The plan is divided into several key components, each documented in its respective markdown file.

 #### 2. Components of the Technical Master Plan